cormullion/Karnak.jl/docs/src/syntax.md

 ### `edgefunction`

 As with `vertexfunction`, the `edgefunction` keyword argument allows you to do anything you like when the edges are drawn, and overrides all other keyword arguments.
-Here, the calculated coordinates of the graph and a path between two vertices are extracted into vectors for later treatment.
+Here, the calculated coordinates of the graph and a path between two vertices are extracted into vectors for later Luxor-ious treatment.

 ```@example graphsection
 @drawsvg begin